eKoopmans/html2pdf.js/README.md

 # Fork notes:
 - Fully updated all the dependencies.
-All npm scripts run (tested all except publish/release with npm v9 and node v18).
+All npm scripts run (tested all except publish/release, with npm v9 and node v18).
-- Pulled .convert() out of the Worker object, I don't think they need to be part of it and it simplifies the Worker
+- Pulled .convert() out of the Worker object, I don't think it needs to be part of it and this simplifies the Worker.
-- jsdoc comments for all Worker methods and properties, and the function in utils.js
+- jsdoc comments for all Worker methods and properties, and the functions in utils.js.
+Installed jsdoc as devDependency and created docs.
+- Dropped support for environments that don't have native Promises.
+This proved to be a significant bug fix for my use case.
-- Removed `setProgress` function in favour of just using `updateProgress` and manually setting the initial properties - helps the type checker & reduces # of methods
+- Removed `setProgress` function in favour of just using `updateProgress` and manually setting the initial properties - helps the type checker & reduces # of methods.
+- Initial implementation of the progress-tracking feature.
+I don't think it's quite right, but the basics are there.

 To do:
+- Look through the author's notes on Contributing and known issues, at bottom of this document.
-- Look through PRs on github, pull in some of them.
+- Look through PRs and issues on github, pull in some of the PRs.
-- Finish the progress api (might fix my bug!)
+- Finish the progress api
-- If not fixed by the progress api - fix my bug (keeps hanging without ever resolving the promise chain)

 # html2pdf.js